Parenting without injury: how to prevent injuries for new parents

 Having a young child is hard.
 This isn’t exactly breaking news to any parent.
 Most new parents can foresee the mental exhaustion that comes with the gig; long days, sleepless nights, forever being on your new, tiny boss’ schedule.

 What most new parents don’t realize is the physical toll of having a young child.

-The constant bending over, lifting and carrying can wreak havoc on your body.
+The constant bending over, lifting and carrying can have a negative impact on your body.

 However, there are ways to prevent and treat the pain associated with these new stresses.
 Here are some tips to protect your body when lifting, carrying or pushing your baby:

 New parents know that everybody has a different opinion when it comes to carrying your baby around.
 The general consensus among experts is to hold your baby as close to the center of your body and as high as possible.
 The closer the baby is to your center, the less pressure on your back.

 Wear a baby carrier